TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 If you're a logged in on this ([theodinproject.com](https://theodinproject.com)) website, you've probably come across the project submissions list under every project.
 Those components are written in React and tested with the React Testing Library.
 This'll be fun.
 Your task is simple:

 Read and try to comprehend the [submissions-list.jsx](https://github.com/TheOdinProject/theodinproject/blob/main/app/javascript/components/project-submissions/components/submissions-list.jsx) component.
 It's okay if you don't understand everything.
-And the good news is we don't have to understand it all to follow along this lesson!
+And the good news is that we don't have to understand it all to follow along with this lesson!

 #### submissions-list.jsx

 We start by importing a bunch of stuff like any other decent React component.
 There might be a couple of unfamiliar things on there; we don't have to worry too much about them.
-If we glance at the props, there are some functions in there, presumably event handlers.
+If we take a glance at the props, there are some functions in there, presumably event handlers.
 Let's look at what the component renders.

 1. If there's a `userSubmission`, it renders the `Submission` component
 2. If `hasSubmission` is true, sort the submissions and render them with `Submission`.
 Otherwise, a heading that says "No Submissions yet, be the first!"